Leafwise fixed points for $C^0$-small Hamiltonian flows: Proof of Theorem

-This is an open subset of $F(\hhat U)$, and therefore a symplectic submanifold of $M\x N$ of dimension $2n+2m$.
-Claim \ref{claim:d F} and the fact $F(\hhat N)=\wt N$ imply that $\wt M$ contains $\wt N$.
-Hence $\wt M$ has the required properties.
-This proves Lemma \ref{le:wt M}. \end{proof} Let $\wt M\sub M\x N$ be a symplectic submanifold as in Lemma \ref{le:wt M}.
-The next lemma relates the Hamiltonian vector field of a function on $M$ to its lift on $\wt M$.
+Hence $\wt N$ is an isotropic submanifold of $\wt M$.
+It is Lagrangian, since $\dim\wt M=2n+2m=2\dim\wt N$.
+This proves (\ref{le:wt M:wt N}) and thus Lemma \ref{le:wt M}. \end{proof} Let $\wt M\sub M\x N$ be a symplectic submanifold as in Lemma \ref{le:wt M}.
+The next lemma relates the Hamiltonian vector fields of a function on $M$ and its lift to $\wt M$.
 This will be used in the proof of Theorem \ref{thm:leafwise} to relate the corresponding Hamiltonian flows.

 We denote by $\iota_{\wt M}$ the inclusion of $\wt M$ into $M\x M$, and define